-The effective date of withdrawal is the date that written notice of withdrawal is received by the Registrar's Office or the last date of attendance if provided.
-Withdrawal forms are available in the Advising Center or from each Center Advisor and on the portal.
+The effective date of withdrawal is the date that written notice of withdrawal is received by the Registrar's Office or the last date of academic activity recorded in Starfish.
+Withdrawal forms are available in the Student Success Center or from each Center Advisor and on the portal.

 In the event a full-time student is requested to withdraw from the College for scholastic or disciplinary reasons or if a part-time student similarly is requested to withdraw from a course or courses, the standard refund policy applies.
-The effective date of withdrawal is the date of written notice to the student signed by the Registrar or the last date of attendance if provided.
+The effective date of withdrawal is the date of written notice to the student signed by the Registrar or the last date of academic activity recorded in Starfish.